taythebot/fastify-template/README.md

 are explained below.

 ## Features
-* Usage of Fastify cli
+* Usage of Fastify cli and autoload
 * [Sequelize](https://sequelize.org/) (Postgresql by default)
 * [Joi Validator](https://joi.dev/) (Only used for request schema)
 * Custom Joi Validator functions